 Types of grass seed to plant in your garden

 There are several species of grass typically planted in gardens.
-They can be divided by tall and short grasses.
-Not all of them, however, are suitable for every garden.
+The division between tall and short grasses is the most popular one.
+Not all short grasses, however, are suitable for every garden.
+The situation is similar for tall grasses.
 It is advised that the type of grass seed is fit for the purpose of the lawn.
 This way you can be sure that you’ll achieve the most satisfactory results when planting grass seed.

 Common grass – a classic grass seed for your garden